arvindr9/Neural-Network/README-SETUP.md

 ####Windows
 1. Download the repository from the green download button
-3. Open the folder, which is contained in Downloads, containing the file
+3. Locate the repository folder, which is contained in Downloads, containing the file
 2. Open Command Prompt
+3. Enter `cd`, followed by a space, and then drag in the repository folder.
+Then press enter
-3. Enter the following:
+4. Enter the following:
 ```
 C:\Python27\python.exe
 ```